emmercm/www/src/blog/_shell-command-throttling.md

 }
 ```

 I've happily used the [K9s](https://k9scli.io/) Kubernetes TUI for years, but it doesn't offer any kind of auto-update functionality.
+Let's pretend that it is

 I abuse [my dotfiles](https://github.com/emmercm/dotfiles).
 I put a lot of commands in them that I probably shouldn't, making the time to launch a new terminal quite high.
 But I know that everything I want is initialized and ready to go every time: